 Don't Let Adrenalin Ruin Your Hook Set Chance

 This effective hook set method will allow the salmon's forward momentum & bodyweight to set the hook for you.
-In warmer Summer water the take will usually develop much quicker than in the colder early Spring water.
+In warmer Summer water the take will usually develop much more quickly than in the colder water of early Spring.
 In these colder water conditions allow a few more seconds before clamping the reel as the lower temperatures usually mean a much slower initial take and draw.
-Wait until the initial 'plucks and tugs' stop before you start counting as the fish hasn't turned at this stage of proceedings yet.
-Wait until the steady draw of line commences from the fly reel then start the stop watch.
-7 seconds seems to work perfectly for me however that will be preceded by 4 to 8 seconds of 'tugs or nudges' which do not count!
+Wait until the initial 'plucks and tugs' stop before you start counting as the fish hasn't turned at this stage of proceedings.
+Wait until the steady draw of line commences from your fly reel then start the stop watch.
+7 seconds seems to work perfectly for me however that can be preceded by 4 to 8 seconds of 'tugs or nudges' which do not count!
 When a salmon turns properly on your fly don't 'rapidly' count these vital seconds and have the composure to 'agonisingly' wait until you're almost feeling that you've given the fish too long!
 That'll re-synchronise your adrenalin fuelled sense of time and bring you in pretty much on the desired '7 seconds of steady' draw target!